 Cost control starts with mapping need to seat.
 Not every user needs every Defender product, and the suite already covers many of them.

-Microsoft threat protection is licensed mainly through the Defender family, sold either as standalone plans per user or per workload, or bundled into the Microsoft 365 E5 and E5 Security suites.
+Microsoft threat protection is licensed mainly through the Defender family, sold either as standalone plans per user or bundled into the Microsoft 365 E5 and E5 Security suites.
 You can buy a single Defender product or take the whole stack inside a larger M365 SKU.

 E5 Security is an add on for E3 customers that bundles Defender for Endpoint Plan 2, Defender for Office 365 Plan 2, Defender for Identity, and Defender for Cloud Apps.
-It gives most of the E5 security value without the full E5 jump in price.
+It gives most of the E5 security value without the full E5 price jump.

 No. Every major Defender product can be bought standalone per user, so an E3 estate can add only the pieces it needs.
 E5 or E5 Security makes sense when you would otherwise buy three or more Defender products separately.

 Plan 1 covers core endpoint protection like next generation antivirus and attack surface reduction.
 Plan 2 adds endpoint detection and response, automated investigation, and threat hunting.
-Most security teams that justify Defender at all need P2.
+Most security teams that justify Defender at all need Plan 2.

 Sentinel is the cloud SIEM and is licensed separately by data ingestion and analytics, not per user.
 It pairs with Defender but its cost model is consumption based, so it is budgeted apart from the Defender seat licenses.